NASCAR Racing 2002 Season

 NASCAR Racing 2002 Season is the successor to NASCAR Racing 4, released in 2002.
+The game utilizes the physics engine used in NASCAR Racing 4.

 Reception

 The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.

+Macworld editor Peter Cohen gave the Mac OS X port a positive review, describing it as a "great auto-racing game for the Mac".

 According to Edge, the game sold at least 100,000 copies in the United States, but was beaten by NASCAR Racing 4's 260,000 sales in the region.
 Total US sales of NASCAR Racing computer games released in the 2000s reached 900,000 copies by August 2006.

 The game won the award for "2002 Best Racing Game" at the 9th Annual PC Gamer Awards.
 It was placed second for GameSpot's February 2002 "Game of the Month" award.
 The staff called it "one of the best racing experiences in any computer game to date".
 It was also a runner-up for GameSpot's annual "Best Driving Game on PC" award, losing to Rally Trophy.